splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 -  For a given issue, which customers experience the highest error rate?
 -  How to locate error spikes in my trace data?

-To open Trace Analyzer, select :guilabel:`Traces` in Splunk APM.
-You can also open the trace search when loading example traces from a chart, or from anywhere else in Observability Cloud.
+To open Trace Analyzer, select :guilabel:`Traces` in Splunk APM and select :guilabel:`Switch to Trace Analyzer`.
+To switch back to the classic Traces view, select :guilabel:`Switch to Classic View`.
+See :ref:`trace-search` for more info about the classic Traces view.

 Filter and search
 ====================